 Use rolling-ball algorithm for estimating background intensity#

-The rolling-ball algorithm estimates the background intensity of a grayscale image in case of uneven exposure.
+The rolling-ball algorithm estimates the background intensity of a grayscale image.
+It comes in useful, for instance, in case of uneven exposure, when subtracting the background is desirable.
 It is frequently used in biomedical image processing and was first proposed by Stanley R. Sternberg in 1983 [1].

-The algorithm works as a filter and is quite intuitive.
-We think of the image as a surface that has unit-sized blocks stacked on top of each other in place of each pixel.
+The algorithm works as a filter: Think of the image as a surface that has unit-sized blocks stacked on top of each other in place of each pixel.
 The number of blocks, and hence surface height, is determined by the intensity of the pixel.
 To get the intensity of the background at a desired (pixel) position, we imagine submerging a ball under the surface at the desired position.
 Once it is completely covered by the blocks, the apex of the ball determines the intensity of the background at that position.
-We can then roll this ball around below the surface to get the background values for the entire image.
+We can then ‘roll’ this ball around below the surface to get the background values for the entire image.
+The larger the ball, the smoother the background.

-Scikit-image implements a general version of this rolling-ball algorithm, which allows you to not just use balls, but arbitrary shapes as kernel and works on n-dimensional ndimages.
-This allows you to directly filter RGB images or filter image stacks along any (or all) spacial dimensions.
+scikit-image implements a generalized version of this rolling-ball algorithm, allowing you to work with n-dimensional images and to use not only balls, but other kernels as well.
+This way, you may directly filter RGB images or image stacks along any (or all) spatial dimensions.

 Classic rolling ball#

-In scikit-image, the rolling ball algorithm assumes that your background has low intensity (black), whereas the features have high intensity (white).
-If this is the case for your image, you can directly use the filter like so:
+In scikit-image, the implementation assumes that your image background has low intensity (dark), whereas the features have high intensity (bright).
+If this is not your case, you first have to invert the image—we give an example of that further on.

 import matplotlib.pyplot as plt